This page will replace chapter 1 from the Player’s Handbook on character creation

 You are a combat savant.
 You have an unparalleled mastery with weapons and armor, and a thorough innate knowledge of the skills of combat.

 You are a master of your body.
-Unlike the berserk, you are able to harness the warp in your body controlling it as you will.
-Whether channeled as a striking display of combat prowess or a subtler focus of defensive ability and speed, the power of the warp infuses all that a Psyker does.
+Unlike the berserker who unleashes the rage of the warp, you are able to focus its power.
+Whether channeled as a striking display of combat prowess or a subtler enhanced defensive ability and speed, the power of the warp infuses all that a Monk does.

 You are the perfect human.
 You excel in combat and have even shown evidence of latent warp powers.
 You are much like a combat adept, but are able to harness powers of the warp.